 - How is VAT charged (and how much should I charge)?

 - How do VAT returns work?

 - Expert insights

-How does VAT work, exactly?
+How does VAT work for a business?

-Value-Added Tax, or VAT, is a tax imposed on goods and services.
+Value Added Tax, or VAT, is a tax imposed on goods and services.
 It’s a consumption tax similar to a sales tax, but instead of being collected at the final sale and charged entirely to the customer, it’s levied along the way.